 - The Finishing Post: It can normally be busy with punters down at the finishing post, but if you can squeeze yourself a good spot then exciting finishes make for great photos.

-- On The Bends: The corners of the race course can add drama to a photo, horses via for position on the bends and that make for a good photo, plus you get nice perspective and lead in lines from the rails.
+- On The Bends: The corners of the racecourse can add drama to a photo, horses vie for position on the bends and that makes for a good photo, plus you get nice perspective and lead-in lines from the rails.